 Spring time is chick time at the Moss Mountain Farm Garden Home.
 This time of year the hatchery and brooders are fully populated with baby birds getting ready to join the rest of the flocks on the farm.

 So you may be asking yourself where one gets chicks if they don’t already have chickens.
-You can order them through a mail order hatchery, purchase them at a farm supply store or pick them up from a local hatchery.
+You can order them through a mail order hatchery, purchase chicks at a farm supply store or pick them up from a local hatchery.

 Here are a few pointers to help you through the process.